peuserrano/peuserrano/README.md

 # Pedro Serrano

-Economist and Data Scientist focused on statistics, econometrics, causal inference, and quantitative modeling.
+Economist and Data Scientist with expertise on statistics, econometrics,and focused on causal inference and quantitative modeling.

 ## Tech Stack